Degenerate Quantum LDPC Codes With Good Finite Length Performance: Basic facts and definitions

+Let $n$ be a natural number.
+In what follows, we denote by $[n]$ the set $\{1,\dots,n\}$.
+Consider a~finite field $\F_q$ and an~\mbox{$n$-dimensional} vector space~$\F_q^n$ over~$\F_q$.
+A~\emph{linear $[n,k]_q$ code} is a~$k$-dimensional subspace $\cC\subseteq \F_q^n$, where the parameters~$n$ and $k$ are called the~\emph{length} and the~\emph{dimension} of $\cC$, respectively.
+We denote the~dimension $k$ of the~code~$\cC$ by $\dim \cC$.
+The~\emph{rate} of the~code~$\cC$ is equal to $k/n$.
+The~elements of $\cC$ are called \emph{codewords}. \mbox{The~\emph{Hamming distance} $d(v, v')$} between vectors $v,v'\in \F_q^n$ is the number of positions in which they differ.
+The parameter

-Let $A=\F_q$, where $\F_q$ is the finite field of characteristic\footnote{In this paper we consider only finite fields of characteristic $2$.}~$2$ with $q=2^s$ elements.
-If an $(n, M, d)_q$ code $\cC$ is a $k$-dimensional vector subspace of $\F_q^n$ then we have $M=q^k$ and say that $\cC$ is a~\emph{linear $[n, k, d]_q$ code over $\F_q$}, where $k$ is called the \emph{dimension} of $\cC$.
-For linear codes the minimal distance\footnote{If the minimal distance is not known we say that $\cC$ is an $[n, k]_q$ code.} $d$ is equal to the minimal weight $\wt{c}$ of non-zero codewords, where the \emph{weight $\wt{c}$} is the number of non-zero components in $c$.
-A~linear $[n, k, d]_q$ code is usually defined either as the row space of a matrix $G$ called the \emph{generator matrix}, or as the dual space of a matrix $H$ called the \emph{parity-check matrix}.
+is called the \emph{minimal distance} of $\cC$.
+By definition, we put~$d(\cC)=\infty$ when $k=0$.
+It is easy to see that $d(\cC)$ is equal to the minimal weight $\abs{c}$ of non-zero codewords, where the~\emph{weight~$\abs{c}$} is the number of non-zero components in~$c$.
+When $d(\cC)=d$ for a~linear $[n,k]_q$ code $\cC$, we say that $\cC$ is an~$[n,k,d]_q$ code.
+A~linear $[n, k, d]_q$ code is usually defined either as the row space of a matrix $G$ called the \emph{generator matrix} or as the kernel of a~matrix $H$ called the \emph{parity-check matrix}.
 It is easy to see that $GH^\T=\zm$, $\rk G = k$, and $\rk H = n-k$.
+In what follows we mostly consider \emph{binary} linear codes (i.e., $q=2$), in which case we use a~shorter notation: $[n,k]$ or $[n,k,d]$.